SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 book passage on a passenger liner or transport that has regular service to one of several major worlds.
 Accommodations range from spartan (a seat and perhaps a meal for short journeys) to staterooms with all the luxuries one could possibly imagine.
-Naturally, costs match the “style” one travels in, from a few hundred credits for a short trip on a cheap transport to many thousands of credits for luxury cruises.
+Naturally, costs match the "style" one travels in, from a few hundred credits for a short trip on a cheap transport to many thousands of credits for luxury cruises.
 Alternatively, characters can save a few credits by booking passage on a freighter with